 Whether it was rolling around with a Restoration actress à la Charles II, or non-stop marital romping in the royal boudoir like Queen Victoria and Prince Albert, each English monarch had a private life that still fascinates and titillates to this day.
 And the way monarchs' private preferences inflected their broader courts doesn't disappoint the curious modern reader, either.

 Sexy TL;DR: Victoria and Albert set a standard in their private lives that, had it been known, would have been enviable for married couples the world round.
-But there was also an extremely repressive side to sex in the Victorian Era beyond the staid manners typically associated with it.
-Homosexuality was criminalized in 1885.
-Allegedly Victoria was so fond of the male form that homosexuality was made illegal - but just when it involved men.
-Lesbianism was not condemned because the queen "could not conceive how women could find other women attractive."
+But there was also an extremely repressive side to sexuality in the Victorian Era beyond the staid manners typically associated with it.

 I NEVER, NEVER spent such an evening!
 MY DEAREST, DEAR Albert sat on a footstool by my side, and his excessive love and affection gave me feelings of heavenly love and happiness I never could have hoped to have felt before.
 He clasped me in his arms, and we kissed each other again and again!
 His beauty, his sweetness and gentleness,—really how can I ever be thankful enough to have such a Husband!
 Oh!
 This was the happiest day of my life!

-It's not entirely unlike Victoria, however, who wrote when she first spotted her future husband about "how handsome Albert looks in his white cashmere breaches with nothing on underneath.”
-When her doctor cautioned her about having a child at the age of 38, she complained that he was taking from her the ability to have fun in bed.
+It's not entirely unlike Victoria, however, who wrote excitedly about when she first spotted her future husband "in his white cashmere breeches with nothing on underneath.”
+When her doctor cautioned her about having a child at the age of 38, she complained, “Am I not to have any more fun in bed?”

 George III's Court Was Family-Focused